 - Carry the baby in a sling or wrap

 - Sing to the baby

 Early brain development

 The first six years of life are the most important for healthy brain development.
 As children grow and experience new things, connections are made between brain cells.
-As a parent or caregiver, you can have a positive influence on your baby's brain development.
+As a parent or caregiver, you can have a positive influence on a baby's brain development.

-Playing with your baby
+Playing with a baby